arr225/Data-Analysis-and-Hypothesis-Testing-for-Rideshare-Company/Data Analysis and Hypothesis Testing/README.md

 ### Taxi Companies and Number of Rides
 ![Taxi Companies and Rides](https://github.com/arr225/Data_Projects_TripleTen/blob/35ef401dd684ddc8f8ca8dc0a08e237ef1706bfa/Data%20Analysis%20and%20Hypothesis%20Testing/Taxi%20Companies%20and%20Number%20of%20Rides.png)

-*Description*: A bar graph showing the number of rides taken with different taxi companies over a specific period in November 2017.
+*Description*: This bar graph displays the number of rides taken with different taxi companies in Chicago, highlighting the most popular companies during the analysis period.
+The companies are listed in descending order based on the number of rides, with Flash Cab and Taxi Affiliation Services leading the count.

 ### Top 10 Neighborhoods by Drop-offs
 ![Top 10 Neighborhoods](https://github.com/arr225/Data_Projects_TripleTen/blob/8849f60cd59205f489c849a2b614efd34c951abc/Data%20Analysis%20and%20Hypothesis%20Testing/Top%2010%20Neighborhoods%20by%20Drop-offs.png)